What is mobile optimization, and why should you care?

 How does the Message Center work?

 Now, all PayPal customers can upload files in the Message Center when replying to a PayPal email.
 Customers can still upload documentation in the Resolution Center and in the name change flow, but going forward, you’ll have the option to attach files in the Message Center.
-This way, customers are able to upload documents when there’s no case involved.

 1. Log in to PayPal.com via your mobile phone